vividus-framework/vividus-build-system/README.md

     releases up to `0.4.5` version.
 The primary storage is GitHub Packages.

 1. Correcness of the file with known issues configuration (`known-issues.json`) is checked at test project build phase.
+1. There is no longer a requirement to define the extra property `ext.buildSystemDir`.
+The mentioned property can be safely removed from the `build.gradle` file located in the test project root directory.

 <details>
   <summary>The following list conatins breaking changes that may affect people who develop own VIVIDUS plugins and modules.</summary>